naninovel/docs/docs/guide/configuration.md

 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
 Video Stream Extension | .mp 4 | When streaming videos under WebGL (movies, video backgrounds), specify the extension of the video files.
 Project Root Path | Naninovel | Path relative to `Resources` folders, under which the naninovel-specific assets are located.
-Google Drive Root Path | Resources | Path root to use for the Google Drive resource provider.
-Google Drive Request Limit | 2 | Maximum allowed concurrent requests when contacting Google Drive API.
-Google Drive Caching Policy | Smart | Cache policy to use when downloading resources. `Smart` will attempt to use Changes API to check for the modifications on the drive. `PurgeAllOnInit` will to re-download all the resources when the provider is initialized.

 </div>